What to Do After Buying a House in Canada: Your Essential Guide

 1. Change the Locks & Security Codes

-First, you should change all the locks.
+Many buyers ask, after buying a house, what to do immediately.
+You should change all the locks.
 This one is non-negotiable.
 You don’t know how many copies of your keys are out there—maybe with the previous owner’s family, old babysitters, contractors, or even neighbors.
 To feel fully safe in your new home, rekey or replace all exterior locks as soon as possible.

 Also, don’t forget to: